-1.1 Tri-Service Resettlement Policy
+1.2 Tri-Service Resettlement Policy

-- 101. Tri-Service Resettlement Policy is underpinned by the following principles: - a.
-To provide all Armed Forces personnel with access to timely and accurate resettlement information and advice. - b.
-To provide Service leavers (SL) with access to resettlement provision and allowances based on best practice, which meets individual needs. - c.
-To provide resettlement assistance to all SLs on a graduated basis, both in terms of provision and time available, according to length of service. - d.
-To provide contracted resettlement services, which include advice, workshops, training and job finding, which are flexible, responsive and effective so that they meet the individual needs of Service Personnel, both in terms of accessibility and content.
-Where these meet the appropriate training outcomes, these should be considered as courses of first choice. - e.
-To ensure that appropriate resettlement activities receive quality assurance and attracts the minimum T&S expenditure necessary. - f.
-Non-local or overseas training should only be agreed as an exception and to meet training outcomes not available locally in the UK. - 102.
+- 104. Tri-Service Resettlement Policy is underpinned by the following principles: - a. to provide Armed Forces personnel with access to timely and accurate resettlement information and advice. - b. to provide Service Leavers (SL) with access to resettlement provision and allowances based on best practice, which meets individual needs. - c. to provide resettlement assistance to all SL on a graduated basis, both in terms of provision and time available, according to length of service. - d. to provide contracted resettlement services, which include advice, workshops, training and job finding, which are flexible, responsive and effective so that they meet the individual needs of Service Personnel (SP), both in terms of accessibility and content.
+Where these meet the appropriate training outcomes, these should be considered as courses of first choice. - e. to ensure that appropriate resettlement activities receive quality assurance and attracts the minimum T&S expenditure necessary.

+- non-local or overseas training should only be agreed as an exception and to meet training outcomes not available locally in the UK. - 105.
 To ensure that appropriate resettlement activities are undertaken with the minimum T&S expenditure necessary.
-Tolerable Variation must only be applied where such variation is deemed essential to the maintenance of single Service operational effectiveness or where single Service recruitment or retention is a significant factor. - 103.
-The purpose of the TSRESM is to set out the procedures by which the policy for provision of resettlement and employment support is implemented across Defence and within the 3 Services.
-Where Tolerable Variation applies, the single Service variation is incorporated.
-Whilst the TSRESM is intended, primarily, for use by resettlement practitioners, it should be available to SL. - 104.
-Where necessary, users of the TSRESM should refer to Training, Education, Skills, Recruitment and Resettlement (TESRR) under the Chief of Defence People (CDP) within the MOD, through the chain of command, for interpretation of policy.
+Tolerable Variation must only be applied where such variation is deemed essential to the maintenance of single Service (sS) operational effectiveness or where sS recruitment or retention is a significant factor. - 106.
+The purpose of this Tri-Service Resettlement and Employment Support Manual (TSRESM) is to set out the procedures by which the policy for provision of resettlement and employment support is implemented across Defence and within the 3 Services.
+Where Tolerable Variation applies, the sS variation is incorporated.
+Whilst the TSRESM is intended, primarily, for use by resettlement practitioners, it should be available to SL. - 107.
+Where necessary, users of the TSRESM should refer to Talent, Skills, Learning and Development (TSLD) under the Chief of Defence People (CDP) within the MOD, through the chain of command, for interpretation of policy.

-1.2 MOD Resettlement Organisation
+1.3 MOD Resettlement Organisation